CommerceDataService/ITA_Principal_Travel/README.md

 #### Initial migrations and admin setup

-Place the ita_data.sql file (from a CDS team member-- it is .gitignored) in the /sql directory

 Run:

     docker-compose run web python manage.py migrate
     docker-compose run web python manage.py loaddata travel/fixtures/data_dump.json docker-compose run web python manage.py createsuperuser

-The above will load the existing spreadsheet data and create a super-user in the DB so that you can log into the Django administration console.
+The above will migrate the models to the database, load the dummy data, and create a super-user in the DB so that you can log into the Django administration console.

 ## Administration